BradleyCodeU/bradleycodeu.github.io/_gdad/forms/FormsYesOrNo/instructions.md

 ### If you have already completed 1 or more Computer Science classes...

-1. Add the following to the Customize section...
+1. Under the two big Yes and No buttons, create a Customize section.

+    - Add an input type text that is labelled Yes Button Text.
+Give the input an oninput= attribute that will change the innerHTML of the Yes button to be this.value
     - Add an input type color that will change the Yes Button's background color.
 Give the input an oninput= attribute that will change the style.background of the Yes button to be this.value
+    - Add an input type text that is labelled No Button Text and changes the text on the button.
-    - Add an input type color that changes the No Button's background color oninput.
+    - Add an input type color that changes the No Button's background color.
-    - Add an input type range slider that changes the width of BOTH buttons onchange.
+    - Add an input type range slider that changes the width of BOTH buttons.

 1. Make it randomly select one of a few sounds OR make it cycle through several sounds so that they are played in order.